 MARBLED – The presence of grains of fat in a cut is called marbling.
 In prime cuts, the marbling will be fine and will generally travel in one direction.
 Big pieces of marbling don’t tenderize the meat as well.

 CHOICE – This is the medium-grade choice and is what you’ll usually find in the supermarket.
 Since there s a wide range of quality within this category, look for the primary clue to quality marbling.

 The CHUCK is the source of bone-in chuck steaks and roasts (arm or blade), and boneless clod steaks and roasts, most commonly.
 The trimmings and some whole

-The LOIN has two subprimals, or three if boneless:1. the short loin, from which the T-bone and Porterhouse steaks are cut if bone-in, or strip steak (Kansas City strip) is cut if boneless.
+The LOIN has two subprimal, or three if boneless:1. the short loin, from which the T-bone and Porterhouse steaks are cut if bone-in or strip steak (Kansas City strip) is cut if boneless.

 The RIB contains part of the short ribs, the prime rib and rib eye steaks.

-The BRISKET is used primarily for stews e.g., five-spice beef, curry beef brisket.
-Westerners tend to use it for barbecue, corned beef and pastrami.
+The BRISKET is used primarily for stews e.g., five-spice beef, and curry beef brisket.
+Westerners tend to use it for barbecue, corned beef, and pastrami.

 The FORESHANK or shank is used primarily for stews and soups.
 It is not usually served any other way due to it being the least tender of the cuts.

 The ROUND contains lean, moderately tough, lower fat (less marbling) cuts which require moist cooking or lesser degrees of doneness.
 Some representative cuts are round steak, eye of round, top round, and bottom round steaks and roasts.